-Each student must complete a portfolio detailing their competencies in various areas at the conclusion of internship.
-Students should begin collecting information their first semester in the BU SP and the final product should be turned in at the end of their internship experience.
-Please see Appendix C for a more detailed description of the portfolio's requirements.
+Each student must complete a portfolio detailing their competencies in various areas upon the conclusion of internship.
+Students should begin collecting evidence and examples of competencies during their first semester in the BU SP and continue adding to the portfolio throughout all courses and applied experiences.
+The final product will be submitted near the end of their internship experience.
+Please see Appendix C for a more detailed description of the portfolio's requirements and submission and evaluation process.